Hey, my friends. Welcome back to Let’s Encourage One Another.

 Recognize Gifts Don’t Have to Be Expensive

-I understand the desire to pack all of your friend’s favorite goodies into a basket and deliver her a pick-me-up kind of present.
+Perhaps one of your friend’s love languages is gifts, and you want to send her something to bless her and lift her up.
+I completely understand the desire to pack all of your friend’s favorite goodies into a basket and deliver her a pick-me-up kind of present.
 But gifts don’t have to be costly.

-- A book you grabbed on sale that you know she has been waiting to read
+- A Kindle book you grabbed on sale that you know she has been waiting to read

 - Her favorite chocolate bar

 - A small bouquet of flowers—or even ones you pick out of your own yard

 What would make your friend feel special?
 Known?
 Loved?
 Make a list and then pick something that works with your budget.
 Send it (or give it in person) with hand-written note and a prayer, and your friend will know that you’re there for her.